Chapter 5 R Coding Basics

 R, like many programming languages, uses a combination of parentheses (), curly braces {}, and other symbols to organize and structure the code.

-1. Parentheses (): These are primarily used to enclose arguments of functions and conditions in control statements, like if.
+1. Parentheses (): These are primarily used to enclose arguments of functions and conditions in control statements, like ‘if’.
 For example, in if (x > 5), the condition x > 5 is enclosed in parentheses.

-2. Curly Braces {}: These are used to group multiple lines of code into a block.
+2. Curly Brackets {}: These are used to group multiple lines of code into a block.
 This is particularly useful in control statements where more than one line of code should be executed based on a condition.

 Now, with this understanding, let’s move on to how R uses these in conditional statements.